sfkleach/loop-lang/README.md

 This is a simple implementation to test out some ideas of what happens when  we add some features to the language.
 We have two sets of extensions:

-- *-s --sugar*: this option allows for normal arithmetic expressions on the right hand side of assignments and the count for loops.
+- *-S --sugar*: this option allows for normal arithmetic expressions on the right hand side of assignments and the count for loops.
 These options are syntactic sugar in principle, although the interpreter does directly implement add and multiply rather than expand them into their much less efficient LOOP code.
 In other words, it is still a primitive recursive programming language.

-- *-n --enhanced*: this option adds a single new 'instruction' called ERROR.
+- *-N --enhanced*: this option adds a single new 'instruction' called ERROR.
   When ERROR is executed, execution immediately stops and the interpreter reports that an error was encountered.